Meghan, Duchess of Sussex: Public image and style

 In 2018, Time selected Meghan as one of the 100 Most Influential People in the World and placed her on its shortlist for Person of the Year.
-Her name appeared again on the listicle in 2021 and she and her husband were featured on one of the magazine's seven worldwide covers.
+Her name appeared again on the listicle in 2021, and she and her husband were featured on one of the magazine's seven worldwide covers.
 In 2019, the magazine named Meghan and Prince Harry among the 25 Most Influential People on the Internet.
 She was also chosen as one of the 25 most influential women in the United Kingdom by British Vogue magazine in 2018, 2019, and 2021.
 Her influence was also recognized in both the 2019 and 2020 editions of Powerlist, the 100 most influential Britons of African and Afro-Caribbean descent.
 In 2022, she was named as one of the 50 Women Changing the World over the past year by Worth magazine.
 In the same year, Variety named her as a stellar honoree for its Power of Women issue, and Financial Times included her on its list of "25 most influential women of 2022".
 In December 2022, Meghan was found to be the second most disliked member of the British royal family by statistics and polling company YouGov, behind her husband's uncle Prince Andrew.
-In March 2023, The Independent included her in its "Influence List 2023".
+In March 2023, The Independent included her on its "Influence List 2023".
+Meghan and Harry's exit from the royal family was satirized in a 2023 episode of South Park.
+In the same year, James Hibberd of The Hollywood Reporter named Meghan and Harry among the Hollywood losers of 2023.

+Following Meghan and Harry's trip to Nigeria in May 2024, Lucia Stein of the ABC argued that the couple could have been used by the royal family, and added that "perhaps how helpful they would have been" had an agreement on a "hybrid working model" been achieved.
+Among other things, she noted Meghan's style and meetings were extensively covered internationally.
+In October 2025, Ranker rated her the most disliked celebrity in the United States, in its poll of 48,000 people.